We’re used to seeing many mixed dogs, especially those from Beagles, Corgis, Aussies, and other purebred dogs.

 Final thoughts

-Even though the AKC doesn’t recognize the Border Collie-Dachshund mix the same way they recognize any other dog breed, for example, the Chihuahua, Bernese Mountain Dog, Pitbull, Labrador, Pomeranian, or German Shepherd, these pups are still a wonderful pet for every dog lover.
+Even though the AKC doesn’t recognize the Border Collie-Dachshund mix the same way it recognizes any other dog breed, such as the Chihuahua, Bernese Mountain Dog, Pitbull, Labrador, Pomeranian, or German Shepherd, these pups are still wonderful pets for every dog lover.

-Crossbreeding has brought us a puppy from different breeds more spectacular than the parents.
+Crossbreeding has brought us a puppy from different breeds that are more spectacular than the parents.

-The Border Collie-Dachshund is a loving dog, playful, intelligent, and always ready to teach you that being different is OK.
+The Border Collie-Dachshund is a loving, playful, intelligent dog who is always ready to teach you that being different is OK.

 Sarah Anderson is a veterinarian and author for Pupvine.
-Her love for our four-legged buddies (and other animals too!) made her pursue a career as a vet, but her writing career hasn’t suffered either.
-In her free time, Sarah volunteers at the local animal shelter and helps the pups believe that all of them deserve to be loved.
+Her love for our four-legged buddies (and other animals, too!) made her pursue a career as a vet, but her writing career hasn’t suffered either.
+In her free time, Sarah volunteers at the local animal shelter and helps the pups believe they deserve to be loved.
 She always says: “I won’t stop until I know all dogs feel how loved they are.”